 Should We Use Caucusing During Our Divorce Mediation?

 When you meet with your divorce mediator, she should overview the mediation process and share the rules that you must abide by during your mediation sessions.
-Some mediators will utilize caucuses as a tool during your sessions—private meetings held between the mediator and one party during the mediation process.
+Some mediators will utilize caucuses as a tool during your sessions.
 There are both pros and cons to taking advantage of caucusing, and whether or not you decide to make caucusing part of your sessions depends on your unique situation, as well as your own thoughts and feelings on the subject.